 - Temperature Regulation:

 • Maintain stable temperatures in the enclosure to support your iguana's thermoregulation needs.
-Provide warm basking spots and cooler areas for comfort.
+A reliable thermostat helps keep basking spots warm and cooler zones comfortable.

 - Humidity Control:

 • Monitor humidity levels to prevent dehydration and shedding issues.
-Use a misting system or provide a humid hide to maintain adequate moisture.
+A hygrometer provides accurate readings, while a misting system can add moisture when needed.

 - Lighting:

-• Ensure your senior iguana receives proper UVB exposure for calcium absorption and overall well-being.
-Replace UVB bulbs regularly as they lose effectiveness over time.
+• Ensure your senior iguana receives proper UVB exposure for calcium absorption and overall well‑being.
+Replace UVB bulbs regularly as they lose effectiveness over time; a good source is a UVB bulb.

 4. Enrichment and Mental Stimulation

 Engage your senior iguana in stimulating activities to keep their mind active and prevent boredom.
-Offer enrichment opportunities such as climbing structures, hiding spots, interactive toys, and foraging challenges to promote physical exercise and mental engagement.
+Offer enrichment opportunities such as climbing structures, hide‑aways, interactive toys, and foraging challenges to promote physical exercise and mental engagement.

 Reading more: